ctb/2017-ucdavis-igg201b/lab2/README.md

 Open up a new Python 3 notebook.

+Note, I'll post code as we write it `in this Etherpad <https://public.etherpad-mozilla.org/p/2017-igg201b-lab2>`__.

 ### Header matter for the notebook

 Place each of the following into the notebook in a different cell,